 Healthcare in the age of AI

-A concept for delivering better care
+for delivering better care

 Technology has changed the way we work, shop, bank, meet others, and even order coffee.
 Personalized services and intelligent assistants help us navigate choices and make informed decisions in the office, in the car and at home.
 But despite how advancements like machine learning, big data, ubiquitous computing, and universal connectivity have forever changed these everyday interactions, our experiences with healthcare remains stuck in a disconnected, opaque and rigid past.